boredazfcuk/mining/README.md

 2) Monitor-ExcavatorRelaunch.vbs - This watches the excavator.exe program from NHM2 and just outputs a notification each time it restarts.
 If a GPU is overclocked too much, excavator will crash and re-launch quite often.
 This script should be run from cscript.exe and not WScript.

 3) Monitor-GPUs.vbs - This is a "EXE/Script Advanced" Sensor for PRTG Network Monitor.
 It needs updating with the UUIDs for each of your GPUs.
+It needs to be run with a paramete.
+This is the number of the GPU you want to interrogate, starting at 0.

 4) Monitor-GPUsTotal.vbs - This checks the GPUs aren't in an error state and restarts the rig if a GPU has a fault.